The legend of Baker Mayfield and Patrick Mahomes' 2016 epic

 Trice: In the third quarter, I started really keeping track of the total offense for both teams and looking at it constantly and actually updating the media relations department because I felt we were probably creeping up on NCAA records.

 Kingsbury: I've never seen anything like it.
-Pat was phenomenal and (Mayfield) on the other side.
+Pat was phenomenal, and [Mayfield was] on the other side.
 I don't know if the ball touched the ground for them the entire night.

 Johnson: Those guys were going at it, making plays left and right.
 It wasn't pleasant for the defenses.

 Andrews: Our fullback Dimitri Flowers ran an out route and turned it up.
-Baker started scrambling around and found him in the back of the end zone (for a 34-yard touchdown late in the third quarter).
+Baker started scrambling around and found him in the back of the end zone [for a 34-yard touchdown late in the third quarter].
 It was such an incredible catch.
 One of those things that you don't see very often.

 Lehman: A crowd gets into a game whenever the defense is trying to get a big stop.
 But there were basically never any.
 So there were never these moments where the crowd got really loud.
 It was the weirdest thing.